Linlithgow Palace: Artistic and cultural uses

 On 4 December 2012, the French fashion house Chanel held its tenth Métiers d’Art show in the palace.
 The collection, designed by Karl Lagerfeld, was called 'Paris-Édimbourg' and inspired by classic Scottish styling using tweed and tartan fabrics worn by models Stella Tennant, Cara Delevingne, and Edie Campbell.

 The show renewed media interest in the possibility of restoring the roof of the palace.

 In August 2014, a music festival was held on the palace's grounds called 'Party at the Palace'.
 This became a yearly event and again took place in 2015; from 2016 it was moved to the other side of the loch due to its popularity and need for more space.
-The festival still boasts views of the palace.
+The festival still boasted views of the palace.
+It returned to the Palace in 2026.

 Some scenes in the time-travelling romance TV series Outlander are set at a fictional castle for which Linlithgow Palace stands in; this has attracted a number of international tourists.